Robust heterodimensional cycles in two-parameter unfolding of homoclinic tangencies: Heterodimensional cycle involving and

 where the last equality used \eqref{eq:maps:alphabeta}.
 Since $\alpha^*\neq 0,b_1\neq 0$ by assumption, combining the above equation with \eqref{eq:650} and using \eqref{eq:65}, yields

 where $\hat X^j_k=O(\lambda^\frac{k}{2}\gamma^{-k})\neq 0$ by \eqref{eq:coornewHT}.

-{\it (iii) Genericity conditions.} We now prove that the secondary homoclinic tangencies satisfy conditions C1 - C5.1 introduced in Section \ref{sec:gc}.
+{\bf (3) Genericity conditions.} We now prove that the secondary homoclinic tangencies satisfy conditions C1--C5 introduced in Section \ref{sec:gc}.
 Condition C2 is shown in the first part of the proof.
-Condition C3 is also fulfilled since $T_1^{new}=T_1\circ T_0^k\circ T_1$ with $T_1$ satisfying C3 and $DT_0^k$ keeping the bundle $E^{cs}\oplus E^{cu}$ invariant around $O$.
+Condition C3 is also fulfilled since $T_1^{new}=T_1\circ T_0^k\circ T_1$, where $T_1$ satisfies C3 and the strong-stable and strong-unstable bundles near $O$ are invariant under the action of $\D T_0^k$.